akkefa/ml-notes/docs/linear_algebra.rst

 Orthogonal Vectors
 ^^^^^^^^^^^^^^^^^^^^
-Two vector x and y are orthogonal if they are perpendicular to each other.
+Two vector x and y are orthogonal if they are perpendicular to each other or dot product is equal to zero.

 Orthonormal Vectors
 ^^^^^^^^^^^^^^^^^^^^